edmallia/mongosh-snippets/snippets/change-streams-monitor/README.md

   │          │          │          │          │          │        │  }       │          │          │          │          │          │          │
   │          │          │          │          │          │        │  ]       │          │          │          │          │          │          │
   └──────────┴──────────┴──────────┴──────────┴──────────┴────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┴──────────┘
+Found 2 change streams
 ```

+## listChangeStreams.help()
+Provides help on how to use the function.

 ## prettyPrintChangeStreamPipeline(connectionId: any)